Zzoe00Y/YESlingo/README.md

 The Translator Application is a platform that provides users with translation capabilities across various mediums.
 It supports:
 * **Text Translation**: Allows users to translate text into a specified language.
-* **Image Translation**: Enables users to upload images, extract text, and translate it (example usages can be reading signs, menus, and documents).
+* **Image Translation**: Enables users to upload images, extract text, and translate them (example usage can be reading signs, menus, and documents).
 * **Speech Translation**: Uses voice input to recognize and translate spoken language.

 The application also includes:
 * A **Phrasebook** for saving words or sentences based on user preference, designed for review and study purposes.
 * Translation **History** to track and manage previous translations.
-* A **Chatbot** feature for users to practice and study language in an interactive way.
+* A **Chatbot** feature for users to practice and study language interactively.

 ## Entities